AbdelrhmanBassiouny/entity_query_language/doc/example_with_not.md

 # Example with `Not`

-Negation is important and tricky, but in EQL it's just fine :D.
+Negation is important and tricky.
+EQL tries to optimize the query when negation is used which greatly lowers wait time tof first response.
+This is done by avoiding evaluating all possibilities to evaluation the negation.

 ## Example Usage